mlivesu/cinolib/examples/README.md

 and much more!

 ### How to compile the example projects
 To compile the examples you'll need to download CinoLib and [Eigen](http://eigen.tuxfamily.org) on your machine, and to install [Qt](https://www.qt.io) and [libQGLViewer](http://libqglviewer.com/index.html) for the GUI.
 Each sample project comes with its own configuration file (.pro), in which details on the aforementioned libraries are specified.
-Alternatively, you can compile them all by considering the file `build_all_examples.pro`.
-Configuration fles require minimal editing prior compilation.
+Alternatively, you can compile all the examples together by considering the file `build_all_examples.pro`.
+Configuration files require minimal editing prior compilation.
 Specifically, you need to:

-* change the path `/usr/local/include/eigen3` with the local path to your Eigen installation
+* change the path `/usr/local/include/eigen3` with the local path to your Eigen headers
-* change the path `/Library/Frameworks/QGLViewer.framework/Versions/2/Headers` with the local path to your QGLViewer installation
+* change the path `/Library/Frameworks/QGLViewer.framework/Versions/2/Headers` with the local path to your QGLViewer headers
 * change the `.` in `-L. -lQGLViewer` with your local path to the QGLViewer library

 Once you do it, you can open your terminal on the selected examples folder, and type